A Finite Element–Finite Volume Code Coupling for Optimal Control Problems in Fluid Heat Transfer for Incompressible Navier–Stokes Equations

 This article is not in any list yet, why not save it to one of your lists.Abstract

-In this work we present a numerical approach for solving optimal control problems for fluid heat transfer applications with an emphasis on the coupling of multiple codes.
-Specifically, two different CFD codes, OpenFOAM (finite volume based) and FEMuS (finite element based), have been used to solve the optimality system, while the data transfer between them is managed by the external library MEDCOUPLING.
-The state equations are solved in the finite volume code, while the adjoint and the control are solved in the finite element one.
-Two examples taken from the literature are implemented in order to validate the numerical algorithm: the first one considers a natural convection cavity resulting from a Rayleigh-Bénard configuration, and the second one is a Conjugate Heat Transfer problem between a fluid and a solid region.
+In this work, we present a numerical approach for solving optimal control problems for fluid heat transfer applications with a mixed optimality system: an FEM code to solve the adjoint solution over a precise restricted admissible solution set and an open-source well-known code for solving the state problem defined over a different one.
+In this way, we are able to decouple the optimality system and use well-established and validated numerical tools for the physical modeling.
+Specifically, two different CFD codes, OpenFOAM (finite volume-based) and FEMuS (finite element-based), have been used to solve the optimality system, while the data transfer between them is managed by the external library MEDCOUPLING.
+The state equations are solved in the finite volume code, while the adjoint and the control are solved in the finite element code.
+Two examples taken from the literature are implemented in order to validate the numerical algorithm: the first one considers a natural convection cavity resulting from a Rayleigh–Bénard configuration, and the second one is a conjugate heat transfer problem between a fluid and a solid region.